jstaffans/galapagos/README.md

 GraphQL clients to interact with it.
 Special care is taken to make data access as efficient as possible - streamlined, concurrent data fetching is provided by the [muse](https://github.com/kachayev/muse) library.

+See [links](https://github.com/jstaffans/galapagos/blob/master/links.md) for more information on GraphQL and the ideas behind it.

 ## Status

 Galapagos is still very much pre-alpha software and nearly everything is subject to change.